 A distinction should be made between 'honour crime' and actions that are not criminalized but constitute encroachments on individuals in the form of 'honour-related abuse/ violence'.
 What the criminal groups have in common is that they have one specific feature - criminal behaviour is associated with committing honour-related violence in order to protect perceived cultural and religious beliefs, or when the 'code of honour' of the family or the community is violated.
-In view of the distinction made on the group and ethnicity of the perpetrators, respectively of the victims of the committed acts, the following groups of crimes, provided for in the Criminal Code, can be mainly distinguished as honour crimes or related to them in Bulgaria:
+In view of the distinction made on the grounds for committing the crimes and the availability of explicit data on the group and ethnicity of the perpetrators, respectively of the victims of the committed acts, the following groups of crimes, provided for in the Criminal Code, can be mainly distinguished as honour crimes or related to them in Bulgaria: